Ashmolean Museum: Renovations

 The interior of the Ashmolean was extensively modernised during the early 21st century and now includes a restaurant and large gift shop.

 In 2000, the Chinese Picture Gallery, designed by van Heyningen and Haward Architects, opened at the entrance of the Ashmolean and is partly integrated into the structure.
 It was inserted into a lightwell in the Grade I listed building and was designed to support future construction from its roof.
 Apart from the original Cockerell spaces, this gallery was the only part of the museum retained in the rebuilding.
 The gallery houses the Ashmolean's own collection and is also used from time to time for the display of loan exhibitions and works by contemporary Chinese artists.
 It is the only museum gallery in Britain devoted to Chinese paintings.

 The Bodleian Art, Archaeology and Ancient World Library (formerly the Sackler Library), incorporating the older library collections of the Ashmolean, opened in 2001 and has allowed an expansion of the book collection, which concentrates on classical civilisation, archaeology, and art history.

-Between 2006 and 2009, the museum was expanded to the designs of architect Rick Mather and the exhibition design company Metaphor, supported by the Heritage Lottery Fund.
+Between 2006 and 2009, the museum was expanded to the designs of architect Rick Mather and the exhibition design company Metaphor, with narrative masterplanning, interpretation and content development delivered by TGAC, supported by the Heritage Lottery Fund.
 The $98.2 million rebuilding resulted in five floors instead of three, with a doubling of the display space, as well as new conservation studios and an education centre.
 The renovated museum re-opened on 7 November 2009.

 On 26 November 2011, the Ashmolean opened to the public the new galleries of Ancient Egypt and Nubia.
 This second phase of major redevelopment now allows the museum to exhibit objects that have been in storage for decades, more than doubling the number of coffins and mummies on display.
 The project received lead support from Lord Sainsbury's Linbury Trust, along with the Selz Foundation, Mr. Christian Levett, as well as other trusts, foundations, and individuals.
-Rick Mather Architects led the redesign and display of the four previous Egypt galleries and the extension to the restored Ruskin Gallery, previously occupied by the museum shop.
+Rick Mather Architects led the redesign and display of the four previous Egypt galleries and the extension to the restored Ruskin Gallery, previously occupied by the museum shop, with Alison Grey (TGAC) seconded as Acting Head of Content leading on the interpretation.

 In May 2016, the museum opened new galleries dedicated to the display of its collection of Victorian art.
 This development allowed for the return to the Ashmolean of the Great Bookcase, designed by William Burges, and described as "the most important example of Victorian painted furniture ever made."